Battle of Thermopylae: Prelude

 Herodotus tells us that Leonidas, in line with the prophecy, was convinced he was going to certain death since his forces were not adequate for a victory, and so he selected only Spartans with living sons.

 The Spartan force was reinforced en route to Thermopylae by contingents from various cities and numbered more than 7,000 by the time it arrived at the pass.
 Leonidas chose to camp at, and defend, the "middle gate", the narrowest part of the pass of Thermopylae, where the Phocians had built a defensive wall some time before.
 News also reached Leonidas, from the nearby city of Trachis, that there was a mountain track that could be used to outflank the pass of Thermopylae.
 Leonidas stationed 1,000 Phocians on the heights to prevent such a manoeuvre.

 Finally, in mid-August, the Persian army was sighted across the Malian Gulf approaching Thermopylae.
 With the Persian army's arrival at Thermopylae the Greeks held a council of war.
 Some Peloponnesians suggested withdrawal to the Isthmus of Corinth and blocking the passage to Peloponnesus.
 The Phocians and Locrians, whose states were located nearby, became indignant and advised defending Thermopylae and sending for more help.
 Leonidas calmed the panic and agreed to defend Thermopylae.
 According to Plutarch, when one of the soldiers complained that, "Because of the arrows of the barbarians it is impossible to see the sun", Leonidas replied, "Won't it be nice, then, if we shall have shade in which to fight them?"
 Herodotus reports a similar comment, but attributes it to Dienekes.

 Xerxes sent a Persian emissary to negotiate with Leonidas.
 The Greeks were offered their freedom, the title "Friends of the Persian People", and the opportunity to re-settle on land better than that they possessed.
 When Leonidas refused these terms, the ambassador carried a written message by Xerxes, asking him to "Hand over your arms".
-Leonidas' famous response to the Persians was "Molṑn labé" (Μολὼν λαβέ – literally, "having come, take [them]", but usually translated as "come and take them").
+Leonidas's famous response to the Persians was "Molṑn labé" (Μολὼν λαβέ – literally, "having come, take [them]", but usually translated as "come and take them").
 With the Persian emissary returning empty-handed, battle became inevitable.
 Xerxes delayed for four days, waiting for the Greeks to disperse, before sending troops to attack them.